Hello. I'm Hector MacInnes, a sound artist, musician and

 Cal Flyn.

-socially engaged practice in rural settings, including
+socially engaged practice in contemporary rural settings, such as

-risk aversion, queerness, climate relevance and tensions
+risk aversion, queerness, climate anxiety and tensions

 of the zine of our findings is available on request.
+WHQ2 will be taking place later in 2024, please get in touch for details on how and when to apply.

-An artist led public consultation into community
+Artist led research and consultation into community

 responses to the pandemic and its legacies in Highland